Maria Clara Machado

 Maria Clara Machado (3 April 1921, in Belo Horizonte — 30 April 2001, in Rio de Janeiro) was a Brazilian playwright, who specialized on plays for children.

+Biography

 Daughter of writer Aníbal Machado, she studied theater in Paris.
 On her return to Brazil, she founded the acting school O Tablado, in Rio de Janeiro.
 O Tablado was where many Brazilian actors learnt the trade and was the venue where she directed her own plays.

 Among those, Pluft o Fantasminha (Pluft the Little Ghost) (1955), A Bruxinha que Era Boa (The Little Witch who was Good), Maroquinhas Fru-Fru, O Rapto das Cebolinhas (The Kidnapping of the Onions), A Menina e o Vento (The Girl and the Wind), O Cavalinho Azul (The Little Blue Horse), Tribobó City, and many others.

 Machado received a number of awards including the Prêmio Machado de Assis from the Brazilian Academy of Letters.